Geoffrey Chaucer: Printed editions

-The myth of the Protestant Chaucer continues to have a lasting impact on a large body of Chaucer scholarship.
-Although it is extremely rare for a modern scholar to suggest Chaucer supported a religious movement that did not exist until more than a century after his death, the predominance of this thinking for so many centuries left it for granted that Chaucer was at least hostile toward Catholicism.
-This assumption forms a large part of many critical approaches to Chaucer's works, including neo-Marxism.

 Alongside Chaucer's Works, the most impressive literary monument of the period is Foxe's Acts and Monuments....
 As with the Chaucer editions, it was critically significant to English Protestant identity and included Chaucer in its project.
 Foxe's Chaucer both derived from and contributed to the printed editions of Chaucer's Works, particularly the pseudepigrapha.
 Jack Upland was first printed in Foxe's Acts and Monuments, and then it appeared in Speght's edition of Chaucer's Works.

 Speght's "Life of Chaucer" echoes Foxe's own account, which is itself dependent upon the earlier editions that added the Testament of Love and The Plowman's Tale to their pages.
 Like Speght's Chaucer, Foxe's Chaucer was also a shrewd (or lucky) political survivor.
 In his 1563 edition, Foxe "thought it not out of season … to couple … some mention of Geoffrey Chaucer" with a discussion of John Colet, a possible source for John Skelton's character Colin Clout.

 Probably referring to the 1542 Act for the Advancement of True Religion, Foxe said that he marvel[s] to consider … how the bishops, condemning and abolishing all manner of English books and treatises which might bring the people to any light of knowledge, did yet authorise the works of Chaucer to remain still and to be occupied; who, no doubt, saw into religion as much almost as even we do now, and uttereth in his works no less, and seemeth to be a right Wicklevian, or else there never was any.
 And that, all his works almost, if they be thoroughly advised, will testify (albeit done in mirth, and covertly); and especially the latter end of his third book of the Testament of Love … Wherein, except a man be altogether blind, he may espy him at the full: although in the same book (as in all others he useth to do), under shadows covertly, as under a visor, he suborneth truth in such sort, as both privily she may profit the godly-minded, and yet not be espied of the crafty adversary.
 And therefore the bishops, belike, taking his works but for jests and toys, in condemning other books, yet permitted his books to be read.